 - A lowering of appetite.

 - Not being able to separate work from home life.

 If you are unsure whether the treatment you are experiencing at work is bullying or harassment speak with our expert advisors today and they can inform you whether or not you are suffering workplace bullying or harassment.

 I Was Assaulted At Work In The NHS, Could I Claim Compensation?

 An unfortunate fact of life for many healthcare staff, is that they could be at risk of an assault.
 For example, emergency room and Accident & Emergency department staff could come into contact with members of the public who are either aggressive in nature, or under the influence of drugs or alcohol.
 Both of these situations carry a risk of assault.
-Health care staff could also be attacked by patients who suffer mental health issues, especially care workers who’s job it is to look after those who suffer with such issues.
-If you feel that the attack you suffered could have been prevented if safety procedures were put in place then call Accident Claims UK to see if you are eligible to pursue a work place accident claim for the preventable and avoidable attack leading to injuries in which you suffered.
+Health care staff could also be attacked by patients who suffer mental health issues, especially care workers whose job it is to look after those who suffer from such issues.
+If you feel that the attack you suffered could have been prevented if safety procedures were put in place then call Accident Claims UK to see if you are eligible to pursue a workplace accident claim for the preventable and avoidable attack leading to injuries in which you suffered.

 Accidents Involving Hazardous Substances

 When working in the health care industry there are hazardous substances that you may come into contact with, these could include;